Child Safe Procedure

 1300 664 977 North Division

 1300 360 391 East Division

 13 12 78 After hours

 |Western Australia||Department of Communities, Child Protection and Family Support||

 1800 273 889 (business hours)

 1800 199 008 (after hours)

 - Take part in any unnecessary physical contact with a child or young person.

 - Discriminate against any child or young person because of age, gender, cultural background, religion, vulnerability or sexuality.

-- Develop any ‘special’ relationships with children or young people, including communicating via oral, written or electronic means outside of the program relationship.
+- Develop any ‘special’ relationships with children or young people, including communicating via oral, written or electronic means outside of the SPS relationship.